-The last few years have seen a major move away from T5 lighting toward LED lighting.
+The last few years have seen a major move away from T5 lighting toward LED lighting when it comes to preferred types of aquarium light.
 The belief has largely driven that shift change among hobbyists that LED lighting units are more energy-efficient and provide better quality illumination for plants, fish, and corals.
 So, is that true, or are the traditional T5s still the best choice?

 To help you decide, we’ve put together this comparison article, and we take a detailed look at some of the pros and cons of both T5 and LEDs in aquarium lighting.

 The “T5” refers to the 5/8-inch diameter of the fluorescent tubes that are used in T5 lighting units.
 Older T8 and T12 tubes are older in design and don’t produce as much light as the more modern T5 types of aquarium light.

 T5 lights are very stable and produce highly predictable results.
 For that reason, T5s have been the lighting system of choice for many experienced hobbyists and horticulturalists.